-On June 25, 2020, Cohen Milstein’s Theodore J. Leopold and Leslie M. Kroeger filed a product liability lawsuit against Tesla, Inc. on behalf of Kristian and Jason Edwards.
+On June 25, 2020, Cohen Milstein’s Theodore J. Leopold, Leslie M. Kroeger, and Poorad Razavi filed a product liability lawsuit against Tesla, Inc. on behalf of Kristian and Jason Edwards.
 Ms. Edwards sustained catastrophic injuries as a result of the failure of the airbags to deploy in her Tesla Model 3 during an accident.

 In July 2019, the Edwards were traveling on I-95 in Cecil County, Maryland, when their Tesla Model 3 was struck by another vehicle on its passenger side.

 During the accident, the Model 3’s airbags failed to deploy.
 Ms. Edwards, who was a properly seated, fully restrained front seat passenger, suffered catastrophic injuries, including serious brain injuries.